-This report is the first on the health of children and young people in Hutt Valley DHB to be produced by the New Zealand Child and Youth Epidemiology Service, and has been designed to fit into a three part series as follows:
+This report is the first of three reports, in the second series on the health of children and young people in Waikato DHB, and fits into the current reporting cycle as follows:

-- 4. Year 1 (2008) Health Outcomes
+- 1. Year 1 (2008) Health Outcomes

-- 5. Year 2 (2009) Health Determinants
+- 2. Year 2 (2009) Health Determinants

-- 6. Year 3 (2010) Disability and Chronic Conditions
+- 3. Year 3 (2010) Disability and Chronic Conditions

-While the reporting cycle provides an overall map of the major issues affecting the health of children and young people in Hutt Valley DHB, it also aims to move beyond the sole provision of descriptive health statistics.
+While the aim of the first reporting cycle was to develop an overall map of the major issues affecting the health of children and young people in Waikato DHB, this second series, while building on the framework developed in the first, aims to move beyond the sole provision of descriptive health statistics.
 In particular, it seeks to assist those working to improve child and youth health locally, to utilise all of the available evidence when developing programmes and interventions to address child and youth health need.
-As a consequence, this report also contains a number of additional features.
+As a consequence, the reports in this second series contain a number of new features not present in the first.
 These include: